NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Weight trojan detection

 Behavioral red teaming only catches backdoors that are reliably triggered by adversarial prompts.
-A sufficiently sophisticated implant may be designed to activate only under narrow, specific conditions that a generic red team probe will not hit.
-Weight trojan detection takes a different approach: it analyzes the model's weight matrices directly for statistical signatures that are characteristic of implanted backdoor patterns, regardless of what prompts trigger them.
+Weight trojan detection takes a different approach: it analyzes the model's weight matrices directly for statistical signatures characteristic of implanted backdoor patterns.

-Three signals: kurtosis measures whether the weight distribution has heavier tails than a clean model of the same architecture, since a trojan implant concentrates weight in a small subset of neurons and that appears as excess kurtosis.
-Outlier density measures the fraction of weights more than four standard deviations from the layer mean, where clean layers have very few such outliers and implanted layers have systematically more.
-Singular value ratio measures whether the weight matrix has a dominant low-rank component, as backdoor implants often operate as rank-one updates that leave a signature in the singular value decomposition.
+Three signals: kurtosis measures whether the weight distribution has heavier tails than a clean model of the same architecture.
+Outlier density measures the fraction of weights more than four standard deviations from the layer mean. singular value ratio measures whether the weight matrix has a dominant low-rank component — backdoor implants often operate as rank-one updates that leave a signature in the singular value decomposition.

 A tensor that triggers all three signals simultaneously is flagged high risk.
-The report names the specific tensors, their layer positions in the architecture, and the exact values that crossed the detection thresholds, giving a precise entry point for mechanistic inspection in the attribution system.
+The report names the specific tensors, their layer positions, and the exact values that crossed the detection thresholds — giving a precise entry point for mechanistic inspection in the attribution system.

 weight trojan scan · tensor-level risk breakdown · Llama 3.2 1B